Preamble

 This workshop is for absolute beginners.
 Version control is confusing!
 Once you’ve got through the basics, here are some resources for different skills levels:

-• git is my lab book
+• Git is my lab book A compendium of guides/tutorials

 • and of course, your friendly neighbourhood LLM is absolutely welcome :)